egorbaty/draft-httpbis-secondary-server-certs/draft-egorbaty-httpbis-secondary-server-certs.md

 collection of available certificates.
 Likewise, descriptions of desired certificates can be supplied into these collections.

 ## HTTP-Layer Certificate Authentication

 This draft defines HTTP/2 and HTTP/3 frames to carry the relevant certificate messages, enabling certificate-based authentication of servers independent of TLS version.
 This mechanism can be implemented at the HTTP layer without breaking the existing interface between HTTP and applications above it.

-TLS Exported Authenticators [RFC9261] allow the opportunity for an HTTP/2 and HTTP/3 servers to send certificate frames which can be used to prove the servers authenticity for multiple origins.
+TLS Exported Authenticators {{EXPORTED-AUTH}} allow the opportunity for an HTTP/2 and HTTP/3 servers to send certificate frames which can be used to prove the servers authenticity for multiple origins.

 This draft additionally defines SETTINGS parameters for HTTP/2 and HTTP/3 that allow